What is the Food Grade?

 You are at the grocery store staring at 100 boxes of breakfast cereal.
 How do you decide which one is healthier?
 If you have the time and interest, you might pick up several boxes and read the Nutrition Facts panel.
 But which nutrients are more important to pay attention to – the ones that can be harmful, the ones that are beneficial, or both?
 Wouldn’t it be convenient if there was a way to score foods so that both harmful and beneficial components are taken into account with one number?
-MyNetDiary has such a scoring system - it is called “Food Score.”
-And to make the scores easier to understand, the Food Scores can be converted to Food Grades.
+MyNetDiary has such a scoring system - it is called “Food Grade.”
+The Food Grade is based upon a food scoring system which is described in the section below.
+Most folks prefer to view the Food Score for each food item, so that is the default view.

 How is the Food Score Calculated?

 Food Score is calculated using an equation derived from food ratings of nutrition experts using information found on the Nutrition Facts panel.
 That is, Food Score mimics how a nutrition expert would score the healthfulness of a food based upon its nutrition label.
-The equation uses the content of twelve required nutrients listed on the Nutrition Facts panel: total fat, saturated fat, cholesterol, sodium, total carb, fiber, sugar, protein, Vitamins A and C, calcium, and iron.
-The methodology was published in the June 2009 issue of the Journal of the American Dietetic Association, in the article “Modeling Expert Opinions on Food Healthfulness: A Nutrition Metric” by Jolie M. Martin, MBA, PhD; John Beshears, AM; Katherine L. Milkman; Max H. Bazerman, PhD; Lisa A. Sutherland, PhD, and used by MyNetDiary with permission.
+The equation uses the content of twelve required nutrients listed on the Nutrition Facts panel: total fat, saturated fat, cholesterol, sodium, total carb, fiber, sugar, protein, vitamins A and C, calcium, and iron.

 Some nutrients have a stronger effect on Food Score than others.
 For instance, fiber will affect Food Score more strongly and positively than any other nutrient.
 That means foods higher in fiber will score higher than foods that are lower in fiber.
 Protein, vitamins A and C, calcium, and iron will also have a positive effect on the score.
 The reverse is true for saturated fat – foods higher in that type of fat will have a lower Food Score.
-Total fat, cholesterol, sodium, total carbohydrate, and sugars will also have a negative effect on the score.
-If you are interested in exact formula, please see it in Appendix A below.
+Total fat, cholesterol, sodium, total carbohydrates, and sugars will also have a negative effect on the score.
+For more detailed information about the Food Score and how it is calculated, see Appendix A below.

 Most Food Scores will vary from -5 (less healthy) to +5 (more healthy) for serving sizes listed on the Nutrition Facts panel.
 For instance: